 - Everything a person receives through their ‘holes’ (mouth, nose, ears, eyes, skin pores, genitals).
 E.g. foods, aromas, skin lotions, and sexual intercourse.

-This Dosha is related to the elements air and aether.
-It’s considered the primary Dosha, as the other two (Pitta and Kapha) cannot move or circulate without Vata.
-It’s related to most mental/reflexive processes, as well as to blood, breathing, circulation, neuro-endocrine regulation, and elimination.
-Vata increases during autumn and early winter (meaning you should take care on them during that period).
+This very Dosha is related to the elements of air and weather.
+It is considered the primary dosha, as the other two, Pitta and Kapha, cannot move or circulate without Vata.
+Vata Dosha increases during autumn and early winter.

-The ideal practices for this Dosha are those with standing positions to ease grounding against the potential excess of air and aether.
-Most Pranayamas are also very helpful.
-If you need to balance Vata, also consider any pose or very slow movement that helps alleviate lower back tension and beat constipation.
+The ideal practices for this Dosha are those with standing positions to ease grounding against excess air and weather.
+If one needs to balance their Vata, then consider any pose or very slow movement that helps remove lower back tension and beat constipation!

 Asanas and Poses